-- Before they buy, you need to sell them on the promise of your solution.
-You need to convince them that your solution has the potential to make them successful, and is worth investing in.
+- Before they buy, you need to sell them your value proposition.
+You need to convince them that your solution has the potential to make them successful and is worth investing in.

-- After they buy, you need to sell them on actually implementing your solution.
-It’s not enough that they just paid you for it—they actually have to invest time and resources into utilizing it, so that the promised value is actually created.
+- After they buy, you need to sell them on implementing your solution.
+It’s not enough that they paid you for it — they have to invest time and resources into utilizing it to create the promised value.

 Don't have 10 ideal customers yet?

 This is where you have to brainstorm and do your research.
-Dig deep and come up with lots of attributes for each of these 10 companies so that you later find commonalities.
+Dig deep into your customer data and come up with lots of attributes for each of these 10 companies so that you later find commonalities.

 The best way to go about this is to identify which questions are worth asking your ideal customers.
 Here are some ideas to get you started in different directions: